gabrielrih/setrem-data-demo/README.md

 export DATALAKE_PATH="/tmp/datalake"
 ```

-> In my example, I'll be using ```/Users/usuario/Documents/git-projects/setrem-data-demo/datalake```

 Starting SparkShell:
 ```sh
 cd /opt/spark/bin
 ./spark-shell --master="local[2]"
 ```

-> Where "local[2]" represents your local machine and the number of vCores spark will be using
+> Where "local[2]" represents your local machine and the number of vCores that Spark will be using

+> /opt/spark/ represents the location where Spark was installed.

 On Spark Shell...